Culture of the Cook Islands: Art

 Local residents have developed their own style in clothing and jewellery, using local products, such as shells.
 Giving somebody a shell necklace and placing it around the recipients neck is a goodwill and love gesture.
 They make a type of sarong, called a pareu, which is typically brightly coloured.
 Like the other islands of Oceania such as Fiji and Samoa, the Cook Islanders are known for their hand-painted and silk-screened dress fabrics.
 An important practice among women is tivaevae, a type of quilting.

 The islanders have many fine carvers, especially at Michael Tavioni's workshop and Island Craft, the latter of which produces items like spears and masks.
-Items are sold in places like Punanga Nui Market, Beachcomber Gallery and Bergman and Sons Crafts Store.
-Kenwalls Gallery displays paintings by local artists, and landscape artist Judith Kunzle sells her drawings and paintings in her home studio and several of the crafts stores, several of which have featured in numerous publications and postcards of the islands.
+Items are sold in places like Punanga Nui Market, Beachcomber Pearl Market shop and Bergman and Sons.
+Landscape artist Judith Kunzle sells her drawings and paintings in her home studio and several of the crafts stores, several of which have featured in numerous publications and postcards of the islands.